-At BL3NDlabs (where I'm of Head of Design), I wrote this checklist to ensure consistency in our design & build process.
+At BL3NDlabs (where I’m of Head of Design), I wrote this checklist to ensure consistency in our design and build process.
 These steps work with typical assistive tools including speech recognition, screen readers, and magnifiers.

 We’ve written similar checklists for SEO, Content Strategy, User Research, overall Product Design, and Development.
 We clone these templates and save individual projects as child pages in our wiki.
 During project scoping, it’s the New Business Team’s and Project/Product Managers’ job to define accessibility requirements.

 🔥Tip: make sure your team has an identified owner to document and share accessibility requirements.